PoisotLab/ms_network_prediction/manuscript.md

 ### What do you need to build a predictive model?

-To build a (Bayesian) predictive model one needs the following: first, **data**, split into features $\hat{x}$ and labels $\hat{y}$ (@fig:models).
-Second, a **model** $f$, which maps features $x$ to labels $y$ as a function of parameters
+To build a predictive model, one needs the following: first, **data**, split into features $\hat{x}$ and labels $\hat{y}$ (@fig:models).
+Second, a **model**
+$f$, which maps features $x$ to labels $y$ as a function of parameters
 $\theta$, i.e. $y = f(x, \theta)$.
 Third, a **loss function** $L(\hat{y}, y)$,
 which describes how far a model's prediction $y$ is from an empirical value
 $\hat{y}$.
-Lastly, **priors** on parameters, $P(\theta)$, which describe the modeller's _a priori_ belief about the value of the parameters.
+Lastly, **priors** on parameters, $P(\theta)$, which describe the modeller's _a priori_ belief about the value of the parameters; rather than making an analysis implicit, specifying priors has the merit of making the modeller's assumptions explicit, which is a most desirable feature when communicating predictions to stakeholders [@Spiegelhalter2000BayMet].
 Often an important step before fitting a model is feature engineering: adjusting and reworking the features to better uncover feature-label relationships [@Kuhn2019FeaEng].
-This can include projecting the features into a lower dimensional space, as we did via PCA in the case study.
-Then, when a model is fitted (synonymous with parameter inference or the inverse problem, see
+This can include projecting the features into a lower dimensional space, as we did through a probabilistic PCA in the case study, or removing the covariance structure using a Whitening approach.
+Then, when a model is fitted (synonymous with parameter inference or the inverse problem, see @fig:models), a fitting algorithm attempts to estimate the values of
-@fig:models), a fitting algorithm attempts to estimate the values of $\theta$ that minimises the mean value of loss function $L(\hat{y},y)$ for all labels $y$ in the provided data $Y$.
-These typically rely on drawing candidate parameter values from priors and applying some form of Bayesian sampling to generate a posterior estimate of parameters, $P(\theta | \hat{x}, \hat{y})$.
+$\theta$ that minimises the mean value of loss function $L(\hat{y},y)$ for all labels $y$ in the provided data $Y$.
+In a Bayesian approach, this typically rely on drawing candidate parameter values from priors and applying some form of sampling to generate a posterior estimate of parameters, $P(\theta |
+\hat{x}, \hat{y})$.
+In the training of neural network, this usually involves some form of error back-propagation across the edges in order to tune their weights, and the biases of each nodes.

 ### How do we validate a predictive model?

-After we fit a model, we inevitably want to see how "good" it is.
+After we fit a model, we inevitably want to see how "good" (meaning, "fit for purpose") it is.
 This process can be divided into two parts: 1) model selection, where the modeller chooses from a set of possible models and 2) model assessment, where the modeller determines the performance characteristics of the chosen model [@Hastie2009EleSta].

 In the context of _model selection_, a naïve initial approach is to simply compute the average error between the model's prediction and the true data we